 Posting an Opportunity

 Posting a job with Wayne State University's College of Engineering has never been easier.
-With our career portal Handshake, employers are able to freely post opportunities for our students and alumni, share events and search student resumes.
+With our career portal Handshake, you are able to freely post opportunities for our students and alumni, share events and search student resumes.

 Looking for students outside of the College of Engineering?